The following budget travel tips will help you learn how to travel for cheap.

 11. Pack A Hand Towel, Any Bigger Is Overrated

 This is a space saver.
 A smaller towel is cheaper, faster to dry and takes up less room in your bag.
 It may take a couple days to adjust, but if your towel is bigger than a tea towel.
 It’s too big.
 ‘Travel towels’ get smelly right away and big towels need to be replaced when you don’t have a chance to dry them properly for a few days.
+This is one of my tips for travelling cheap no one seems to follow lol.

 13. Plan Around Major Sporting Events & Festivals

-Travel doesn’t mean you have to head too far away lands when you’ve barely left your home province until now.
+Travel doesn’t mean you have to head too far when you’ve barely left your home province until now.
 Consider travelling closer to home, even a weekend away.
 You’ll quickly learn what levels of comfort you like and areas where you don’t mind being tight on the purse strings.

 15. Book Your First Couple Days In Advance